-The block diagram of the DDC114 is shown in Figure 1.
-The device contains four identical input channels that perform the function of current-to-voltage integration followed by a multiplexed A/D conversion.
+The block diagram of the DDC118 is shown in Figure 1.
+The device contains eight identical input channels that perform the function of current-to-voltage integration followed by a multiplexed A/D conversion.
 Each input has two integrators so that the current-to-voltage integration can be continuous in time.
-The output of the eight integrators are switched to two delta-sigma ($\Delta\Sigma$) converters via two four-input multiplexers.
+The output of the sixteen integrators are switched to four delta-sigma $(\Delta\Sigma)$ converters via four four-input multiplexers.
 With the

-DDC114 in the continuous integration mode, the output of the integrators from one side of both of the inputs will be digitized while the other two integrators are in the integration mode, as illustrated in the timing diagram in Figure 2.
+DDC118 in the continuous integration mode, the output of the integrators from one side of the inputs will be digitized while the other eight integrators are in the integration mode, as illustrated in the timing diagram in Figure 2.
 This integration and A/D conversion process is controlled by the system clock, CLK.
 The results from side A and side B of each signal input are stored in a serial output shift register.
 The DVALID output goes low when the shift register contains valid data.

 Figure 1.
-DDC114 Block Diagram
+DDC118 Block Diagram